Syed Muhammad Asghar Shah

-Early life
+Background

-He was born on 10 November 1949.
+Shah was born on 10 November 1949.
+He died in Lahore, Punjab on 15 January 2025, at the age of 75.

 Political career

-He was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency NA-188 (Bahawalnagar-I) in 2002 Pakistani general election.
+Shah was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency NA-188 (Bahawalnagar-I) in the 2002 Pakistani general election.
 He received 77,362 votes and defeated Muhammad Akram Wattoo, a candidate of Pakistan Peoples Party (PPP).

-He ran for the seat of the National Assembly as an independent candidate from Constituency NA-188 (Bahawalnagar-I) in 2008 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly as an independent candidate from Constituency NA-188 (Bahawalnagar-I) in the 2008 Pakistani general election but was unsuccessful.
 He received 40,191 votes and lost the seat to Khadim Hussain Wattoo.

-He was re-elected to the National Assembly as an independent candidate from Constituency NA-188 (Bahawalnagar-I) in 2013 Pakistani general election.
+Shah was re-elected to the National Assembly as an independent candidate from Constituency NA-188 (Bahawalnagar-I) in the 2013 Pakistani general election.
 He received 90,537 votes and defeated Khadim Hussain Wattoo, a candidate of Pakistan Muslim League (N) (PML-N).
 He joined PML-N after getting elected to the National Assembly.
-In October 2017, he was appointed as Federal Parliamentary Secretary for Water Affairs.
+In October 2017, he was appointed Federal Parliamentary Secretary for Water Affairs.

 In April 2018, reportedly he announced to quit PML-N. However, he rejected the claims.

-He ran for the seat of the National Assembly as a candidate of Pakistan Tehreek-e-Insaf (PTI) from Constituency NA-166 (Bahawalnagar-I) in 2018 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly as a candidate of Pakistan Tehreek-e-Insaf (PTI) from Constituency NA-166 (Bahawalnagar-I) in the 2018 Pakistani general election but was unsuccessful.